-With the use of better drugs and safety protocols, anesthesia in dogs is relatively safe, and studies show that anesthetic-related death rate among healthy dogs is between 0.05% and 0.12% while for sick animals the death rate is around 4.77% and is actually higher in cats than in dogs (1, 2).
+With the use of better drugs and safety protocols, anesthesia in dogs is relatively safe, and studies show that the anesthetic-related death rate among healthy dogs is between 0.05% and 0.12% while for sick animals, the death rate is around 4.77% and is actually higher in cats than in dogs (1, 2).

 As technology has advanced and more research has been done, veterinary anesthesia has become much safer than it was many years ago, which is where fears of it come from.

-If you're concerned about dog anesthesia, the best thing you can do is talk with your veterinarian and do your due diligence on how pet anesthesia can affect your dog.
+But, if you're concerned about dog anesthesia after effects, the best thing you can do is talk with your veterinarian and do your due diligence on how anesthesia can affect your dog.

 Sedation vs. Anesthesia